lchski/ecustom.ca/content/articles/imperfect-design.md

 - Our newfound time can be used talking with customers to find out what they think;
 - This feedback can be used to improve the design the way customers want it to be improved.

-Suddenly taking that extra time we'd have spent delaying our product's launch because we wanted the design to be perfect seems much better spent.
+The time we'd have spent delaying our product's launch to get a perfect design is much better spent.

 Design isn't perfect.
 Don't try to make it be.
 You'll still get an A without getting 100%.